Pan Bedfordshire Procedure and Guidance in relation to Pre-Birth Planning and Assessments

 Within the early stages, in the context of assessing needs of the baby it is important to gather full information about the father of the unborn.
 Even if not living with the mother, the father and his family may be an important source of support and care once the child is born.
 In addition, there may be previous issues of concern in regard to the father which remain a threat or concern to both mother and baby.

-It is important to assess the needs and provide support for learning disabled parents as early as possible.
+It is important to assess the needs and provide support for parents with a learning disability/difficulty as early as possible.

 The ability of parents with learning needs or a disability, to provide a reasonable standard of care to their children will depend on their own individual abilities, support network and circumstances.

 If any professional or agency has any concerns about the capacity of the pregnant woman and her partner to self-care and/or to care for the baby, a referral should be made to Children's Social Care.
-The pre birth protocol should be applied and followed in conjunction with adult services.
+The pre-birth procedure should be applied and followed in conjunction with adult services.
 It is crucial that the involvement and support of the adult services is put into place as early as possible.

-Where evidence of a learning disability is present in one or both parents, the paramount consideration of all the agencies will be the welfare and protection of the child/ren.
+Where evidence of a learning disability/difficulty is present in one or both parents, the paramount consideration of all the agencies will be the welfare and protection of the child/ren.

 We know that: